Handicap Parking Violators – There Is An App For That

 When he did get out, we could tell he felt self-conscious because of his invisible disability.
 A friend suggested he carry a cane as a prop, but he fears it won’t be long before his degenerative condition may solve that dilemma for him.

-Meanwhile Mosher tries not to question others when he sees them get out on two feet with a valid permit.
+Meanwhile, Mosher tries not to question others when he sees them get out on two feet with a valid permit.

-“You know I might look twice to be perfectly honest, but I try to do the best I can not to judge because we don’t know what other people are struggling with, what battles they’re fighting,” he said.
+“I might look twice, but I try to do my best.
+I cannot judge because we don’t know what other people are struggling with or what battles they’re fighting,” he said.